For a printable version of the handbook, please click Here

 A student preceptor (teaching apprentice) is assigned to each tutorial and to the colloquium.
 The preceptor's main responsibilities are to run a pre-tutorial session each week, normally on Wednesday evening, on the subject of the week's work, and to read some or all of the tutorial essays, depending on the tutor's preferences.
 Preceptors also make themselves available for individual consultation with students.

 The preceptors are chosen from among CSS juniors and sophomores by the tutors at the end of the previous year.
 Students recognize the appointment as a high honor and as a chance for an unusual learning experience.
 They are formally designated as Teaching Apprentices enrolled in a teaching apprentice tutorial (ungraded) in the fall semester.
 In the spring they are Course Assistants receiving modest compensation, though the Social Theory preceptor receives less than the others because the colloquium ends in the fall semester.
-It is important for everyone's sake to monitor the preceptors’ work load, and to take care not to overwork them.
+It is important, for everyone's sake, for the Sophomore Tutors to monitor the preceptors’ work load, and to take care not to overwork them.
 Some tutors define "overwork" as anything beyond a 10-hour weekly commitment for a preceptor.

 Sophomores must attend all tutorials with a completed paper.
 Likewise, they must attend every session of the colloquium and submit its assignments when due.
 Absence from classes undermines a common learning experience, and failure to finish papers on time breaks the chain of effort and criticism on which the tutorial method depends.
 Absence from any tutorial or the colloquium for any reason or failure to complete a paper on time must be reported to the CSS co-chairs and will result in the student being placed on warning within the major.
 A second absence or late paper within that tutorial sequence or the colloquium for any reason will result in the student being put under review.
 Depending on the circumstances, a review for failure to attend class can result in separation from the CSS major.
 A review for late papers initiates late paper procedures http://www.wesleyan.edu/css/formajors/latepapers.html.
 Failure to comply with these procedures or a third late paper will normally result in separation from the major.